openconnectivity/IOTivity-setup/Readme.md

 copied:
 - server.cpp to simpleserver.cpp in the examples/OCFDeviceBuilder folder
 - introspection file (in CBOR format) to the out/linux/$ARCH/release/examples/OCFDeviceBuilder directory
-- security file to the out/linux/$ARCH/release/examples/OCFDeviceBuilder directory
+- security file (in CBOR format) to the out/linux/$ARCH/release/examples/OCFDeviceBuilder directory

 # edit_code.sh
 This scripts edits the code with nano.